19hours/sg-statutes/Acts/Small Claims Tribunals Act.md

 (3) Except where this Act expressly provides otherwise, the jurisdiction of a tribunal shall not extend to a claim —

-(a) which exceeds the prescribed limit; or
+(a) the value of which exceeds the prescribed limit; or

+[Act 33 of 2018 wef 01/11/2019]

-(b) after the expiration of one year from the date on which the cause of action accrued.
+(b) after the expiration of 2 years after the date on which the cause of action accrued.

 [17/95]

+[Act 33 of 2018 wef 01/11/2019]

-(4) A tribunal shall, subject to subsections (1) and (2), have jurisdiction to hear and determine any claim the value of which exceeds the prescribed limit but does not exceed $20,000 or such other sum as the Minister may, after consultation with the Chief Justice, by order published in theGazette, substitute therefor, if the parties to the claim so agree by a memorandum signed by them.
+(4) A tribunal shall, subject to subsections (1) and (2), have jurisdiction to hear and determine any claim the value of which exceeds the prescribed limit but does not exceed the prescribed extended limit, if the parties to the claim so agree by a memorandum signed by them.

 [17/95; S 321/97]

+[Act 33 of 2018 wef 01/11/2019]

 (5) Where a tribunal is of the opinion that a claim lodged with it pursuant to section 15(1) is beyond its jurisdiction, the tribunal shall discontinue the proceedings and advise the claimant and respondent accordingly.

 [17/95]

-(6) For the purposes of this section, a contract to buy or sell foreign currency notes made with a person holding a valid money-changer’s licence under the Money-changing and Remittance Businesses Act (Cap.
-187) is deemed to be a contract for the provision of services.

-[15/2008 wef 15/04/2009]
+(6) [Deleted by Act 33 of 2018 wef 01/11/2019]

 ### Exclusion of other jurisdictions